Animal Behavior & Learning

 legs to work the pedals and no fingers to grasp the handle bars.

-- The genetic makeup and physical structure of an animal's body determine what kinds of behaviors are possible.
+- An animal’s genetic makeup and body structure determine what kinds of behavior are possible for it to learn.
 An animal can learn to do only what it is physically capable of doing.
 A dolphin cannot learn to ride a bicycle, because it has no legs to work the pedals, and no fingers to grasp the handle bars.

 - An animal learns and is able to respond and adapt to a changing environment.
 If an environment changes, an animal's behaviors may no longer achieve results.
 The animal is forced to change its behavior.
 It learns which responses get desired results, and changes its behavior accordingly.
 For purposes of training, an animal trainer manipulates the animal's environment to achieve the desired results.